 Explore Options: Making plans for the disposition of one’s estate is always important, but planning takes on new significance when an heir has a substance use disorder.
 Avoiding the issue only compounds the problem.
 Instead, the best solution may be to work with a competent attorney to develop a plan that would protect that heir from unrestricted access to an inheritance while providing a safety net and incentives for making responsible decisions.
 For advice appropriate for your particular situation, please contact an attorney in your state who can help create an appropriate solution for you.

 Susan Haberberger is an attorney licensed to practice law in North Carolina and is Of Counsel with the law firm of Young Moore and Henderson, P.A. in Raleigh, North Carolina.
 Susan concentrates her practice in the areas of estate planning and administration and wealth transfer.
-She is also an active member of the Wake County Medical Society Alliance.

 The information contained in this article is of a general nature and is not intended as, nor should it be relied upon for, legal advice.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.